 There are a number of statutory exceptions and regulatory safe harbors protecting certain common activities from prosecution or other regulatory sanctions; however, the exceptions and safe harbors are drawn narrowly, and practices that do not fit squarely within an exception or safe harbor may be subject to scrutiny.
-Violations of the AKS may result in substantial civil or criminal penalties, including criminal fines, imprisonment, civil penalties under the federal CMP Law, civil penalties and damages under the federal False Claims Act and exclusion from participation in the Medicare and Medicaid programs.
-If we face these penalties or exclusion from participation in Medicare and Medicaid, it could significantly reduce our revenues and could have a material adverse effect on our business.
+Violations of the AKS may result in substantial civil or criminal penalties, including criminal fines, imprisonment, civil penalties under the Federal CMP Law, civil penalties and damages under the federal False Claims Act and exclusion from participation in the Medicare and Medicaid, it could significantly reduce our revenues and could have a material adverse effect on our business.
+Further, non-compliant activities and unlawful conduct by sales and marketing personnel could give rise to significant risks under the AKS.
+We require extensive, comprehensive training of all sales and marketing personnel, but cannot guarantee that every staff member will comply with the training.
+Thus, we could face liability under the AKS for non-compliance by individuals engaged in prohibited sales and marketing activities.